The best training courses in work organization

 1. Self-paced online training (e-learning): Online training offers flexibility in terms of time and location, making it accessible to a wide audience.
 They can take the form of pre-recorded videos, interactive learning modules, or courses on e-learning platforms.
 Benefits include the ability to progress at your own pace, and to revise content at will.

 2. Face-to-face or online training in small groups: Face-to-face training offers an immersive experience with a live trainer.
 They usually involve face-to-face interaction, group discussions and practical exercises.
 This can be particularly effective for people who learn best through social interaction and need personalized guidance.
-NUMA has developed an entire training program dedicated to time and priority management. download our catalog to find out more.
+In fact, NUMA has developed an entire training program dedicated to time and priority management.
+Feel free to download our catalog to find out more about it.

 3. Workshops and seminars: Workshops and seminars often focus on specific topics and offer an intensive learning opportunity over a short period of time.
 They are usually led by experts in the field and can include practical exercises, case studies and brainstorming sessions.
 These formats are generally suitable for people looking for a quick immersion in a particular subject.